What to do with an old or expired credit card

 If you aren’t interested in upgrading or downgrading your card, but you aren’t quite ready to take scissors to it either, consider keeping the account open by using the card occasionally.
 You could simply put one small charge on it every month, say at the gas station or grocery store, in order to keep the account active.

 You could also use it for any recurring payments, such as a streaming service or newspaper subscription, and set up automatic payments so your balance gets paid on time every month.
-This is an even more seamless way to keep the account active with little effort required from the cardholder.
+This is an even more seamless way to keep the account active with little effort.

 What to do with expired debit and credit cards

-If your credit card or debit card is plastic and it is past its expiration date, getting rid of it is pretty easy.
-All you have to do with expired credit and debit cards is cut them up with scissors and throw them away in the trash.
+If your credit card or debit card is plastic and past its expiration date, getting rid of it is pretty easy.
+Once you’ve received your replacement in the mail from your issuer, you can cut the card with scissors and throw the pieces away in the trash.
 Some paper shredders also have a slot for credit and debit cards that makes it easy to destroy them along with other important documents you no longer need.

 Disposing of metal credit cards

 Most metal credit card issuers will destroy your card if you send it back to them.
-If you would like a prepaid envelope sent to you to mail yours back, or if you want the best address to send it to, call the number on the back of your card to request a prepaid envelope you can use to send it back.
+Call the number on the back of your card to request a prepaid envelope you can use to send it back.

 Join the world of expired card hobbyists

-Interestingly, expired credit cards have become a collector’s item of sorts—at least for some people.
-There is even an American Credit Card Collectors Society whose stated purpose is to “be a resource for the credit card collector and a communication link for members.”
+Interestingly, expired credit cards have become a collector’s item of sorts — at least for some people.
+There is even an American Credit Card Collectors Society with a stated purpose to “be a resource for the credit card collector and a communication link for members.”